spakin/gosp/docs/predefined.md

 A Go Server Page has available to it one package and a few variables that do not need to be declared explicitly.
 These are described below.

-All predefined and internal values have names beginning with either `Gosp` or `gosp`.
-To avoid introducing name conflicts it is recommended that you not declare your own values with either of those prefixes.
+To avoid introducing name conflicts with future versions of Go Server Pages it is recommended that you not declare your own variables, functions, types, etc. with names beginning with either `Gosp` or `gosp`.

 Packages
 --------

-The `gosp` package is automatically imported.
+The [`gosp` package](https://godoc.org/github.com/spakin/gosp/src/gosp) is automatically imported.
 It defines a few functions intended for internal use by the Go code generated from a Go Server Page and a few values that can be of use to the user-written Go code appearing on a Go Server Page.

 The most useful declaration is `gosp.RequestData`, a type that encapsulates Web-server information passed to a Go Server Page.
 Note that many of its fields come from the client.
 Those should therefore not be used without first checking them for invalid or malicious content.
 ```go